samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

 > Just like last week, do this 1hr45min bike workout with 90 minutes of steady
-> race-ish effort nestled within, then transition quickly into your running
+> race-ish effort nestled within, then transition quickly into your running gear
-> gearand this time run at a Moderate-Hard, RPE8 pace for 45 minutes.
+> and this time run at a Moderate-Hard, RPE8 pace for 45 minutes.

 ### Friday